espinosaluis/TrackMeViewer/README.md

 ## Client
 You can download the most recent version of the TrackMe client App for Android from the Google App Store.

-## Translations
-The translations into French, Italian, Dutch and Slovak were developed via Google Translator.

 See also
 --------